ibm-cloud-streaming-retail-demo/dataset-generator/README.md

 - remove records with negative quantities (see [here](https://github.com/ibm-cloud-streaming-retail-demo/dataset-generator/issues/1) for a better approach)
 - add a line item number for each record
 - create a copy of the entire data
  - The first copy represents UK timezone
   - add a suffix to the invoice number of `1`
  - The second copy repsenets US timezone
   - add a suffix to the invoice number of `2`
   - shift the invoice datetime by 12 hours
+- create customer details for each customer in the dataset

 The original dataset transactions span one year (1st Dec 2010 to 9th Dec 2011).
-Note that we haven't changed the date of the record.
+Note that we haven't changed the date of the transaction records.
 We can change the date of the record when we load the record (e.g. into Kafka).
 We do this at time of load because we want to set the date to the load date rather than the date at which the dataset is created.

 ## Creating the dataset